Think Outside the Policy: In-Context Steered Policy Optimization: Related Work

-GRPO-based RL improves reasoning by sampling and reinforcing high-quality trajectories, yet its exploration remains confined to the current policy distribution, leaving some prompts remain unsolved within feasible rollout budgets.
-Mainstream approaches introduce SFT to provide complementary trajectories, thereby expanding the reasoning space and enabling RL to further refine its behavior.
+\paragraph{Exploration from Within the Policy.} Recent methods enhance exploration by increasing diversity within the policy itself, such as generating additional rollouts~\cite{wang2025eframe, hu2025brorlscalingRL, tang2025steprivertwicelearning}, leveraging replay buffers to revisit informative prompts~\cite{dou2025replay}, and sampling under higher temperatures to boost stochasticity~\cite{chen2025flaminghot, zhang2024edtimprovinglargelanguage}.
+These approaches broaden trajectory coverage under the model’s own distribution.
+However, their exploration remains bounded by the intrinsic capacity of the current policy.

-Several works explore hybrid SFT+RL strategies.
+\paragraph{Exploration from Outside the Policy.} Other studies leverage external supervision to guide exploration beyond the model’s default policy distribution.
+One line of work explores hybrid SFT–RL strategies to expand the reasoning space of LRMs.
 ReLIFT \cite{ma2025ReLIFT} alternates between RL and SFT by updating on failed rollouts.
 LUFFY \cite{luffy2025} incorporates SFT trajectories as off-policy samples using importance sampling.
 SRFT \cite{fu2025SRFT} jointly optimizes SFT and RL objectives with an entropy-based weight on the SFT loss.
-Other approaches guide rollouts by concatenating partial SFT solutions as hints \cite{liu2025UFT,zhang2025BREAD,huang2025RLPrefixSampling}.
+Another line of work guides rollouts by concatenating partial SFT solutions as hints \cite{liu2025UFT,zhang2025BREAD,huang2025RLPrefixSampling}.
 However, these methods rely on advanced LRMs to supply SFT traces, which may incur additional computation overhead.
-In contrast, we leverage the inherent ICL ability of LRMs to obtain diverse rollouts from existing datasets, requiring neither external LRMs’ trajectories nor explicitly engineered hints.